 Skills and knowledge

-- knowledge of the type of goods they are handling
+- the type of goods they are handling

-- knowledge of health and safety regulations and procedures to minimise any potential hazards
+- health and safety regulations and procedures to minimise any potential hazards

-- skill operating machinery such as forklifts or pallet jacks
+- how to operate machinery such as forklifts or pallet jacks

-- people management skills if in a management or supervisory role.
+- how to manage staff if in a management or supervisory role.

-- can work regular business hours but shift work is common, which may involve irregular hours or night work
+- may work regular business hours, but usually do shift work, which can include irregular hours or nights

 - generally work in warehouses, storerooms, and large open spaces

 - work in a variety of conditions, depending on the type of goods involved.

 What's the job really like?